View Source AWS.Omics (aws-elixir v1.0.10)

 Retrieves the metadata for an annotation store version.

-Gets information about a read set activation job.
+Returns detailed information about the status of a read set activation job in JSON format.

-Gets information about a read set export job.
+Retrieves status information about a read set export job and returns the data in JSON format.

-Gets information about a read set import job.
+Gets detailed and status information about a read set import job and returns the data in JSON format.

 Gets information about a reference store.